Estimated reading time: 4 minutes

 One of the biggest benefits of consolidating debts into your mortgage is taking advantage of mortgage rates.
 Typical credit cards today carry interest rates from 10% to 20% or more, with “penalty rates” being even higher for late-payers or those with poor credit.
 In comparison, typical home loan rates are closer to the 4% to 6% range.

 Of course, rates vary among borrowers depending on their individual financial situation, but any home loan will likely have a lower rate than the average credit card.

 Crunch your numbers before tapping into home equity

-Here’s the tradeoff (because of course there is a tradeoff): Cashing out the equity in your home means you’re essentially losing that equity.
+All that said, there are also tradeoffs to consider.
+Cashing out the equity in your home means you’re essentially using up that equity.
 You’re also increasing your mortgage debt and most likely extending the length of your loan.
-All of these factors can vary depending on your situation, but in general, that’s what you can expect.
+These factors can vary depending on your situation, but they’re generally what borrowers can expect.

-* Average monthly debt payment reduction figures based on Mr. Cooper refinances from July – December 2017 in which a customer paid off at least one non-mortgage debt.
+*Average monthly debt payment reduction figures based on Mr. Cooper refinances from June 2021–May 2022 in which a customer paid off at least one non-mortgage debt.
 Comparison between total minimum monthly payments before and after refinance.
 Individual results will vary.

 Note: A debt consolidation refinance increases your mortgage debt, reduces equity, and extends the term on shorter-term debt and secures such debt with your home.
 The relative benefits you receive from debt consolidation will vary depending on your individual circumstances.
 You should consider that a debt consolidation loan may increase the total number of monthly payments and the total amount paid over the term of the loan.
 To enjoy the benefits of a debt consolidation loan, you should not carry new credit card or other high interest rate debt.